wistful/pympris/Readme.md

 # pympris #
-This is a Python wrapper around the MPRIS2 interface of media players.
+This is a Python wrapper around the MPRIS2 interfaces of media players.

 ## Requires ##